SAP-samples/low-code-applications/exercises/rap/exercises/ex3/README.md

    <pre lang="ABAP">

-  METHOD createOrderID.
+  METHOD CalculateOrderID.

-    "read all the changed entities
+    "read transfered instances
-    READ ENTITIES OF zr_onlineshop_300 IN LOCAL MODE ENTITY onlineshop
+    READ ENTITIES OF ZR_OnlineShop_### IN LOCAL MODE ENTITY OnlineShop
       ALL FIELDS
       WITH CORRESPONDING #( keys )
-      RESULT DATA(onlineshops)
+      RESULT DATA(OnlineOrders).

-      FAILED DATA(read_failed).
+    IF onlineorders[ 1 ]-OrderID IS INITIAL.

+      "delete entries with assigned order ID
-    "get rid of all the entities that already have an order id DELETE onlineshops WHERE OrderID IS NOT INITIAL.
+      DELETE OnlineOrders WHERE OrderID IS NOT INITIAL.

-    IF onlineshops IS NOT INITIAL.
+      IF OnlineOrders IS NOT INITIAL.
-      "determine the currently highest order id
-      SELECT MAX( order_id ) FROM zonlineshop_300 INTO @DATA(max_order_id). "active table
+        "get max order ID from the relevant active and draft table entries SELECT FROM ZOnlineShop_### FIELDS MAX( order_id ) INTO @DATA(max_order_id). "active table SELECT FROM ZdOnlineShop_### FIELDS MAX( orderid ) INTO @DATA(max_order_id_draft). "draft table

+        IF max_order_id_draft > max_order_id.
+          max_order_id = max_order_id_draft.
+        ENDIF.

+        DATA(OverallStatus) = |{ sy-uname } - is placing order request|.
-      "and for the one without an order id add one higher MODIFY ENTITIES OF zr_onlineshop_300 IN LOCAL MODE ENTITY OnlineShop
+        MODIFY ENTITIES OF ZR_OnlineShop_### IN LOCAL MODE ENTITY OnlineShop
-        UPDATE FIELDS ( OrderID )
+          UPDATE FIELDS ( OrderID  OverallStatus )
-        WITH VALUE #( FOR order IN onlineshops INDEX INTO i (
+          WITH VALUE #( FOR order IN OnlineOrders INDEX INTO i (
                              %tky          = order-%tky
                              OrderID       = max_order_id + i
+                             OverallStatus = overallstatus
                       ) )
                       FAILED DATA(failed).
       ENDIF.

+    ELSEIF onlineorders[ 1 ]-product  IS NOT INITIAL.

+      MODIFY ENTITIES OF zr_onlineshop_### IN LOCAL MODE ENTITY Onlineshop EXECUTE createPurchaseRequisition FROM CORRESPONDING #( keys ).

+    ENDIF.

   ENDMETHOD.

   </pre>

-  The code checks for all onlineshop entries that are on the data base, including the one that was just created before our new `createOrderID` method is called.
+  The code checks for all onlineshop entries that are on the data base, including the one that was just created before our new `CalculateOrderID` method is called.
 It looks at all the orders whether they already have an `OrderID`, it finds the newest one.
 Then it looks at the currently biggest order number that was so far assigned.
 It adds 1 and assigns this new number to our new onlineshop record and modifies the data base using EML (Entity Manipulation Language)

  5. Save and activate your changes.
  6. Open the service binding `ZUI_ONLINESHOP_O4_###` to test your implementation by using the ADT Fiori preview.
 Alternatively, if you keep the browser window open with the Fiori preview, you can just refresh the browser and it will automatically reflect the new code.